We all make mistakes when filling out our survey profiles.

 It’s easy to provide false information; many people realize that specific profiles get more survey invitations than others.

-Wich is true; for example, houses with an income of 60 000 + USD a year tend to receive more surveys because they have a higher acquisitive level that increases their possibility to consume products, go to restaurants, cinemas, travel, etc.
+This is true; for example, houses with an income of 60,000 + USD a year tend to receive more surveys because they have a

-But when you’re filling out your profile for a survey, you need to ensure that you’re providing accurate and up-to-date information and remember your profile because you will be asked about it several times.
+But when you’re filling out your profile for a survey, you need to ensure that you’re providing accurate and up-to-date information

 You are helping your profiler maintain the appearance that you’re a reliable and active community member.

-If you’re going to spend the time to fill out a survey profile, you should make sure you’re doing it at 100%.
+If you’re going to spend the time to fill out a survey profile, you should make sure you’re doing it 100%.

 This means you should answer every question in the profile.